-The Help Group – UCLA Neuropsychology Program specializes in helping families and educational teams understand the student’s learning patterns.
-The program began under the partnership of The Help Group and UCLA’s Medical Psychology Assessment Center.
-Our goal is to help explain what advances a child’s learning and what inhibits their development, as well as providing individualized recommendations to maximize a student’s learning potential.
+The Help Group – UCLA Neuropsychology Program, established in 1997, specializes in helping families and educational teams understand students’ learning patterns.
+The program is a partnership between The Help Group and UCLA’s Medical Psychology Assessment Center.
+Our goal is to help explain what advances children’s learning and what inhibits their development.
+Through a comprehensive assessment process, we provide individualized recommendations to maximize students’ learning potential.

 What is Pediatric Neuropsychology?
-Pediatric Neuropsychology is a unique specialty that studies how the developing brain affects the way a child thinks, behaves and learns.
+Pediatric Neuropsychology is a unique specialty that uses tools from neuroscience and psychology to understand how the developing brain affects the way children think, behave and learn.

 Services & Assessments